covrig/homeassistant-trackermap/README.md

   sourceSheet.getRange(1, 1, sourceSheet.getLastRow(), sourceSheet.getLastColumn()).clear({contentsOnly: true});
 }
 ```
 * Create a trigger for the function above.
-In the script editor go to `Edit\Current project's trigger`, give the script a name, then click on the link pointing you to create a new trigger.
+In the script editor go to `Edit\Current project's trigger`, give the script a name, then click on the link pointing to create a new trigger.
 Select the `onChange` function and change from time based (you can also use time) to `From spreadsheet + On Change`.
 * Save evertyhing.
 You will be asked to authorize your script with your account.
 Proceed to do that.
 * Replace the first row of the Archive file with the headers below.
 You can write over the existing data.
   <img src="https://i.imgur.com/qFc3lw5.jpg" width="450">